Sauloxd/font-ascii/README.md

 ## Typeface
 Per default, it will use a random font, but you can choose one of the following:
+(if there is a typo, it will fallback to a random font!)

  - Acrobatic
  - Alpha